SebastianWaloszek/next_weather/README.md

 - Select the location based on current user's location

 ## Known bugs
-1. When an network error occurs while in vertical orientation the settings button is still available to click (that's good), but when we have an error while in horizontal mode it is hidden (Minor inconvinience but still seems like something that needs to be corrected)
+1. When a network error occurs while in vertical orientation the settings button is still available to click (that's good), but when we have an error while in horizontal mode, it is hidden (minor inconvenience but still seems like something that needs to be corrected)